 We go to the beach every summer for a week and it’s a guarantee that I’ll have an awful yeast infection by the end of our trip every single year.
 This last year was my first time NOT getting one and I think it’s because I not only changed out of my swimsuit as quickly as possible, but I also bathed off after coming up from the beach.
 Not just a quick rinse of my feet, I got in the shower and washed my girly parts and I think that really made the difference!

-Bathe With Simple Bar Soap
+Bathe With Simple Bar Soap to Avoid Discomfort

 No fancy body wash.
 No smell good soaps.
 Keep your shower routine simple.
 Even with using bar soap, you have to be careful of which one you buy.

-Always Use a Fresh Towel
+Prevent Yeast Infections by Always Using a Fresh Towel

 Maybe this is an obvious to lots of people but in my family we tend to reuse a towel a couple times before washing.
 Not anymore!